-Formalloy's 3D metal printing technology utilizes Laser Metal Deposition (LMD) to create metallic parts to near-net shape, increasing the design envelope while providing a more economical solution than producing the same part with conventional methods.
-Formalloy's 3D printing systems enable reduced machining time and nearly eliminate material waste, particularly with high-value materials such as titanium and Inconel.
+Formalloy's additive manufacturing technology utilizes Laser Metal Deposition (LMD) to create metallic parts to near-net shape, increasing the design envelope while providing a more economical solution than producing the same part with conventional methods.
+Formalloy's additive manufacturing systems enable reduced machining time and nearly eliminate material waste, particularly with high-value materials such as titanium and Inconel.
 3D printing parts with Formalloy's process can provide design features that can’t be achieved with conventional manufacturing methods, such as internal cooling channels and multi-metal parts.

-Formalloy’s LMD process can produce parts with dimensions from less than 1 mm to greater than 1 meter with track widths from 0.7 – 8 mm and track thicknesses from 0.1 – 2.5 mm.
+Formalloy’s LMD process can produce parts with dimensions from less than 1 mm to greater than 1 meter with bead widths from 250 micron and up

 Formalloy's LMD Cladding technology is used to create wear and corrosion-resistant coatings that are 100% dense and metallurgically bonded to the substrate.
 The LMD cladding process inputs minimal heat to the part compared with PTA, TIG and MIG weld processes.
 LMD provides very low dilution between the coating and substrate and allows for fine deposit microstructures, precise control of the coating thickness and reduced distortion into the base part.
-For wear resistance, a variety of nickel and cobalt powders as well as tungsten carbide in metal matrix can be used.
+For wear resistance, a variety of nickel, cobalt, and carbide-based powders can be used.

 Formalloy's LMD Part Repair technology can be used to rebuild damaged or worn areas of valuable machine components, dies or molds.
-LMD produces 100% dense, metallurgically bonded features to the damaged/worn part, with layer heights from 0.1 – 2.5 mm, thus enabling a variety of repair applications that require minimal post-process machining.
+LMD produces 100% dense, metallurgically bonded features to the damaged part, with layer thickness from microns and up, thus enabling a variety of repair applications that require minimal post-process machining.